 Nutrition Estimate (may vary)

-Editor's Note: Originally Published July 30, 2016.
-Updated with expanded options, refreshed photos, and a table of contents to help navigation.
+Editor's Note: Originally published July 30, 2016.
+Updated with refreshed photos, a faster rotisserie option, simplified instructions, and a new layout for easier navigation.

 Nancy says